This post may contain affiliate links.

 - Ready in 15 minutes.
 This is the bonus of it all.
 Literally from the time you start cooking this to the time you are ready to spoon it onto your plate is 15 minutes.
 That is quicker than carryout!

-- I have only used gnocchi that is shelf stable versus refrigerated or frozen for this tomato gnocchi recipe.
+- gnocchi: I have only used gnocchi that is shelf stable versus refrigerated or frozen for this tomato gnocchi recipe.
 You should be fine with any kind as it all cooks relatively quickly.

 Nothing gets much easier than this Tomato Basil Gnocchi.
 15 minutes and you will be all set!

 - Add in the tomatoes, broth, tomato paste and seasonings.
-Stir to combine and allow the tomato paste to dissolve. (steps 2-3)
+Stir to combine and allow the tomato paste to dissolve.

 - Add the gnocchi and stir to combine allowing as much of it as possible to be immersed in the liquid.
 Turn the heat to medium low and allow to cook for about 5 minutes, or until the gnocchi is cooked through.
-Stir frequently so that the gnocchi doesn't stick to the skillet.
-A low, gentle boil is fine but don't let it get any higher than that.
-You can turn the heat down a bit even. (steps 4-6)
+Stir frequently so that the gnocchi doesn’t stick to the skillet.
+A low, gentle boil is fine but don’t let it get any higher than that.
+You can turn the heat down a bit even.

 - You are all set from there!
 Serve it up with extra parmesan and freshly chopped basil.

-- This One Pot Tomato Gnocchi should work well with frozen gnocchi as well.
+- This one pot tomato gnocchi should work well with frozen gnocchi as well.
 You may need to cook the gnocchi itself a minute or so longer if the center is still cold but other than that you should be in the clear.

 - There are lots of gluten free gnocchi options out there these days.
 I have tried the Delallo Gluten Free version before and we loved it as well!